 However, the listing is dependent on acquirer discretion and is wholly without checks and balances.

-How Can High Risk Merchants Get Off The List?
+How Can High Risk Merchants Search MATCH List and Get Off The List?

 In order to search the MATCH list you need to know how to check MATCH list and what you’re looking for.
 While a list exists, the Mastercard MATCH list can’t be searched by anyone not authorized by Mastercard to do so.
 But there is a way to search the Mastercard MATCH reason codes.
 If you suspect your merchant account lost payment processing due to any of these Mastercard MATCH reason codes, then you will want to come up with a strategy for MATCH list removal.